Bloodbath in Psychotown 1989 Review

 Eric and his girlfriend Donna head to the remote town of Casa Della with three days left to finish their video project for graduation.
 Eric has decided to make a documentary about the village because it has a long history of bizarre occurrences.
 They bed down at a dilapidated mansion, which is owned by Eric’s father and was the scene of a recent unsolved murder.
 Donna feels that the abode may well be haunted, but her boyfriend disagrees.
 The following day, the couple head out to interview the locals and ask them for their opinions on the tragedy that happened only a week earlier.
 All that they find is a group of psychic palm reading hippies, who seem afraid of Donna’s subtle telepathic abilities.
 Before long the inevitable hooded nut job turns up and begins stalking the dumb-as-you-like students.
 Despite being given hundreds of blatant warnings from residents and even voices from beyond the grave, they decide to get to the bottom of the mystery.
 Just who or what could be behind the recent disappearances?

 There’s not too much to put into words about this one, mainly because not a great deal happens.
-But, I will tell you that ‘Drip of Blood in a Timber Yard’ is a much more suitable title.
+I will tell you though that ‘Drip of Blood in a Timber Yard’ is a much more suitable title for this snoozer.
 Troma has an awful track record with the slasher genre.
 Movies like Angel Negro, Girl’s School Screamers and the abysmal The Creeper have made Blood Hook, Splatter University and Graduation Day – the best of their output – look like Apocalypse Now in comparison.
 Alessandro De Gaetano’s offering continues the low quality tradition by being so mind numbingly boring that you’ll believe you’ve been locked in a concrete tomb for the entire runtime.
 With a title like Bloodbath in Psycho Town, I must admit that I expected a few gruesome murders.
 Unfortunately we get one anaemic chance to see the killer use his blade, which is hardly a Bloodbath and just isn’t good enough over ninety minutes.
-This was in fact so damn tedious that the director was forced to include as many as five pathetic sex scenes featuring the same unappealing couple.
-They were not only hilariously unconvincing, but were obviously added only to pad out an otherwise minuscule plot line.
+This was in fact so yawn-inducing that the director included five pathetic sex scenes featuring the same unappealing couple in a weak attempt at upping the momentum.

-The hero and heroine of the feature are eminently watchable for the simple fact that they represent mankind’s mysterious personality-link with wood.
-Yes, if you thought that you had previously viewed timber-like performances, these two will leave you convinced that they studied drama in the forest under the tuition of a wilting Great Oak.
+The hero and heroine of the feature, the ‘stars’ of aforementioned sex-scenes, are eminently watchable for the simple fact that they represent mankind’s mysterious personality-link with wood.
+Yes, if you thought that you had previously viewed timber-like performances, these two will leave you convinced that they studied drama in a forest under the tuition of a wilting Great Oak.
 Eric was particularly amusing, as he effortlessly proved that not only the T100s in the Terminator movies are devoid of human emotion.
 His girlfriend, who should have known better after previously appearing in both Hide and Go Shriek and Shallow Grave, managed to dictate the tedium with her constant nagging, which was as unrelenting as the lack of action.
 Not only were they a pair of human tree-trunks, but they also looked completely disinterested.
 That’s awful for up and coming actors.

 This is no longer obscure, because it has been packaged on DVD under the aforementioned new name.
 When I first heard that this was happening, I thought that knowing Troma, it would be something like, ‘Tonnes of Naked Chicks, Gore and Academy Award winning actors in a Huge Massacre’.
 To be honest, I wasn’t that far away.